asyrjasalo/dockoon/README.md

 [![Build Status](https://dev.azure.com/asyrjasalo/dockoon/_apis/build/status/dockoon?branchName=azure-pipelines)](https://dev.azure.com/asyrjasalo/dockoon/_build/latest?definitionId=9&branchName=azure-pipelines)

-Steps to create `azure-pipelines.yml` in your own Azure DevOps project:
+### Recreate in Azure DevOps project

-1. Create the following service connections in the project:
+Create the following service connections in the project:
-    - GitHub or other repository hosting service
+- GitHub or similar (created when pipeline is imported from the repo)
-    - Docker Registry
+- Docker registry
     - If you use DockerHub with MFA, create an access token and use it
 - Azure Resource Manager
-        - Use automatically created service principal in the subscription scope
+    - Use the automatically created service principal in the subscription scope

 ![Azure DevOps Service Connections](docs/azdo_service_connections.png)

-2. Create variable group `prod.env` and define `bicep/prod.env` variables there:
+Create variable group `prod.env` and define `bicep/prod.env` variables there

 ![Azure DevOps Variable Group](docs/azdo_variable_group.png)

-3. Configure in `azure-pipelines.yml` variables for the service connections:
+Configure in `azure-pipelines.yml` variables for the service connections:
 - `azureServiceConnectionName`
 - `registryServiceConnectionName`
 - `dockerRepositoryUrl`